Frying pans are wide, shallow pans with a long handle and sloping sides.

-Frying Pans come in varying widths.
-8, 10 and 12 inches (20, 25 and 30 cm) are the most common.
-The problem with 12 or 14 inch (30 or 35 cm) frying pans can be that burners on most home stoves aren’t big enough to properly heat it evenly.
+Frying pans come in varying widths.
+20, 25 and 30 cm (8, 10 and 12 inches) seem to be the most common.
+The problem with wider 30 or 35 cm (12 or 14 inch) frying pans can be that burners on most home stoves aren’t wide enough to heat them evenly.

 Very wide ones often have a small helper handle on the other side.

-Frying Pans are usually round, sometimes square.
-Occasionally, you’ll see square cast iron ones divided into compartments, usually 1/2 and 2 quarters.
-These are meant for bacon in one part, eggs in another, or something like that.
+Frying pans are usually round, sometimes square.
+Occasionally, you’ll see square cast iron ones divided into compartments, oftentimes ½ plus 2 quarters.
+These are meant for bacon in one part, eggs in another, etc.